charleskoffler/clprolf/README.md

 We start from the Java language.
 And we add some very simple concepts.
 The java libraries can be used, while it is a superset of java.
 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.
 Simol can be used with the simol compiler, or can also be used through the simol framework for java, which provide annotations to introduce simol in java.

+### ORIGIN OF THE LANGUAGE, SCIENTIFIC DOMAIN INSPIRATION

+In fact, simol took much inspiration in scientific simulations or modelings in mind, like those for physics, chemistry, or for the weather forecast models.
+Video games were inspiring too, while they are good use cases of simulations, and also real-time simulations.
+But management IT was always present too, at the same time.
+So the language is rooted in real-world applications, and practical use in mind, while always trying to understand existing architectures and languages.
+Simol was always designed to be interesting for many use cases, and to be quite general-purpose, while also continuously trying to keep educational.
+At the origin, there was a desire to have an easier and better object-oriented programming, and more interesting.
+I had these wishes at the same time as a constant determination of integration in established paradigms and principles, and not to recreate what already exists.

 ### WHY JAVA AS THE UNDERLYING LANGUAGE FOR SIMOL ?
 Java has been chosen because it perfectly suits simol's philosophy and mindset.
 Java is so cool and powerful, logical, and keeps a rather minimalistic mindset.
 The virtual machine is an awesome concept and realization, and it adheres perfectly to the simol language's vision on programming.
 The java libraries stay abstract and less technical, due to the virtual machine, even in system programming.
 So Java has been, for these kind of reasons, a natural choice for Simol.
 Java's powerful and incredible annotations saved simol's framework.
 And we can see that it is a great language, because simol has been adapted to it without problem.
 Java has got simple inheritance, interfaces, and handles things like parallelism in a fantastic manner.
 However, other languages can be used, and C# is a very interesting option too, as well as PHP for the web and scripts.